trigaut/ten-poker/README.md

 docker-compose up
 ```

-Now go navigate to http://localhost:8001 in your browser and the app should be running.
+Now go navigate to http://localhost:3000 in your browser and the app should be running.

+You can have simulate multiple players playing in the same game on on your machine if you navigate to the above url in a few browser tabs.
+Temember to log out when you open up a new tab after you have signed in as the browser will cache the access_token for the last user who was signed in due to the URL being the same.

 ## Common Problems